zzuu666/antue/components/tag/demo/checkable.md

 ## en-US

-`CheckableTag` works like Checkbox, click it to toggle checked state.
+`CheckableTag` works like Checkbox, runTop it to toggle checked state.

 > it is an absolute controlled component and has no uncontrolled mode.